Why not Greenland? August 27, 2015, I took a seven-day expedition on Silver Explorer.

 I’ve been on four Silversea expeditions during the past several years and all have exceeded my expectations.
 They all have been life-enriching experiences, among the best cruises that I’ve ever done.

 If I were considering this trip again, I’d seriously take a look at doing a Baltic cruise, disembarking, flying to Greenland, then returning to Copenhagen before flying home.

-You’ll need to check with your favorite Cruise Specialists’ travel counselor to see if there is space remaining on Silversea Expeditions Voyage 7519.
-Then you’ll need to do a little research for Baltic cruises to marry with the expedition.
+You’ll need to check with your favorite Cruise Specialists’ travel counselor to see if there is space remaining on a Silversea Expedition to Greenland.
 No need to worry about packing winter gear for Greenland: Silversea gives you a complimentary Silversea-branded parka that will keep you warm out among the icebergs, and there will be plenty of those.